Henry Burton (physician): Career

 In September 1825, he became Professor of Chemistry at St Thomas' Hospital, where he became Senior Physician.
-He was appointed Censor of the Royal College of Physicians in 1838 and later Consiliarius.
+He became a Fellow of the Royal College of Physicians in 1832.
+He was appointed Censor of the Royal College of Physicians in 1838 and Consiliarius in 1843.
 He is famous for his discovery that a blue line on the gums, the eponymous Burton line, was a symptom of lead poisoning.

 Marriage

 Henry Burton married Mary Elizabeth, who was the daughter of William Poulton of Maidenhead, at St. George's, Bloomsbury, in 1826.
 She died in 1829, without issue, and Henry did not remarry.
 Henry lived at 41 Jermyn Street, London, and 58 Marina, St. Leonard's-on-Sea.